Ninad-Bhangui/rusty-at-rust/official-doc-stuff/2_variables/README.md

 let second = a[1];
 ```

-- Accessing invalid index runs but panics with *runtime* error and exits
+- ~~TAccessing invalid index runs but panics with *runtime* error and exits~~.
+New Version of compiler avoids invalid index as well

 ```rust
 thread 'main' panicked at 'index out of bounds: the len is 5 but the index is 10', src/main.rs:5:19